xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Figure 2.7 NuGet Package Manager from VS 2015.
 Search for the package you want by typing its name (1) and then select the package and click Install (2).

 After the NuGet package is installed, you can write the Rx version of StockMonitor.
-You can find the entire code at the book’s source code in the GitHub repository.
+You can find the entire code at the book's source code in the GitHub repository.

 ## 2.3 Writing the event-processing flow